-- Ensuring that members of the LGC, the Headteacher/Principal and staff understand their responsibilities under safeguarding legislation and statutory guidance, are alert to the signs of child abuse, and know to refer concerns to the Designated Safeguarding Lead (DSL). - Teaching pupils how to keep safe and recognise behaviour that is unacceptable. - identifying and making provision for any pupil that has been subject to, or is at risk of, abuse, neglect, or exploitation. - creating a culture of safer recruitment by adopting procedures that help deter, reject or identify people who might pose a risk to children. - Ensuring that the Headteacher/Principal and any new staff and volunteers are only appointed when all the appropriate checks have been satisfactorily completed.
+- Ensuring that members of the LGC, the Headteacher/Principal and staff understand their responsibilities under safeguarding legislation and statutory guidance, are alert to the signs of child abuse, and know to refer concerns to the Designated Safeguarding Lead (DSL). - Teaching pupils how to be safe and recognise behaviour that is unacceptable or poses a safeguarding risk. - Identifying and making provisions for any pupil that has been subject to, or is at risk of, abuse, neglect, or exploitation. - Creating a culture of safer recruitment by adopting procedures that help deter, reject or identify people who might pose a risk to children. - Ensuring that the Headteacher/Principal and any new staff and volunteers are only appointed when all the appropriate safeguarding checks have been satisfactorily completed, verified and recorded on the school/academy's Single Central Record (SCR).

-Full details of the safer recruitment policy and procedures can be found in the Recruitment and Selection Policy and should be read in conjunction with this policy.
+Full details of the safer recruitment policy and procedures can be found in the Trust's Recruitment and Selection Policy and should be read in conjunction with this policy.

-1. Aims
+1. Policy Objectives

-The academy aims to ensure that:

-- Appropriate action is taken in a timely manner to safeguard and promote children's welfare - All staff are aware of their statutory responsibilities with respect to safeguarding - Staff are properly trained in recognising and reporting safeguarding issues
+- 1.1.
+The policy aims to ensure that: - Appropriate action is taken in a timely manner to safeguard and promote children's welfare - All staff are aware of their statutory responsibilities with respect to safeguarding - Staff are properly trained in recognising and reporting safeguarding issues